 Feast it Forward

 Oberon is one of up to eighteen vintners featured in The Studio by Feast it Forward (opened in June 2018) located directly across from the Oxbow Public Market in downtown Napa.
-This two story building houses an “experiential showroom”, as founder Katie Hamilton Shaffer calls it – with a focus on wine, food and music.
+This two-story building houses an “experiential showroom”, as founder Katie Hamilton Shaffer calls it – with a focus on wine, food and music.

-Each vintner represented offers several wines – several of the showroom’s sponsors have prominent placement including guitars from Gibson Brands, Inc. and furniture from Crosley.
+Each vintner represented offers several wines; several of the showroom’s sponsors have prominent placement including guitars from Gibson Brands, Inc. and furniture from Crosley.
 A Chocolate tasting is also offered oddly enough sponsored by Sherman Williams and a vinyl station if offered for playing a variety of old records.
 Upstairs features a demo kitchen – when shows are being filmed here, televisions downstairs broadcast the live feed.
 This kitchen can also be used for guest chefs to offer culinary classes.

 The second floor features a sizable surround building deck – and a swinging ‘bed’.
 This is an ideal perch to watch passerbys going to Oxbow Public Market or those enjoying the park next to the Napa River.
 These are also some of the best seats in the area to watch live performances at the nearby green.
 The Oberon Lounge is located upstairs, a dedicated space for showcasing their wines.

-Several websites to be familiar with are: www.foliowine.com (parent website), www.michaelmondavifamilyestate.com (winery tasting website), and www.noblemerchants.com (online merchant – selling their wines exclusively).
+For more information, visit: www.foliowine.com (parent website), www.michaelmondavifamilyestate.com (winery tasting website), and www.noblemerchants.com (online merchant – selling their wines exclusively).

 I tried your old vine zinandel and it is the best I have ever had.
 I am from Lodi where great spread of great wines are available and this tops them all.
 Thanks a million for the many great endings to family dinners.
 I have not found it available recently but hope to soon find it available again so I can gift it for the holidays